ethereumjs/ultralight/packages/proxy/README.md

 To run a proxy on a local network, run `npm run start`.

+### Websocket configuration
-By default, the proxy only listens for UDP packets on `localhost`/`127.0.0.1`.
-To have your proxy listen for UDP packets on a specified IP address, pass the `--nat=ip` parameter and the `--ip=[your IP address here]`
+By default, the proxy only listens for websocket connections on `localhost`/`127.0.0.1`.
+To have your proxy listen for websocket connections on a specified IP address, pass the `--nat=ip` parameter and the `--ip=[your IP address here]`

+### UDP socket configuration
-To make your proxy public facing, run `npm run start --nat=extip` and the proxy will get its public IP address from [Ipify](https://www.ipify.org/) and route all traffic via the external IP address.
+To make your proxy listen for UDP packets on a public facing IP address, run `npm run start --nat=extip` and the proxy will get its public IP address from [Ipify](https://www.ipify.org/) and route all UDP traffic via the external IP address.

 ### Persistent Ports